Ebola Hemorrhagic Fever (Ebola HF) (cont.)

 - Find a local Doctor in your town

-What are the symptoms of Ebola hemorrhagic fever?
+What is the history of Ebola hemorrhagic fever?

 Viewers share their comments